What is NLP?

 trying to figure out where to learn NLP.
 The quality of NLP that you get is

-dependent on with which organisation and how you
+dependent on with which organisation you learn it and how you

-Practitioner or NLP Master Practitioner are unreliable since there are no
+Practitioner or Certified NLP Master Practitioner are unreliable since there are no

 For example, the title

-Then commercial pressures (a.k.a. the desire for greater profits) led to a
+considerations, a.k.a. the desire for greater profits, led to a

 new type of NLP training: '

-fast-track' or 'accelerated' NLP training in which a person can attain
+fast-track' or 'accelerated' NLP training.
+In such trainings a

-this title without having to prove anything - they can simply spending 6 or
+person can attain this title without having to prove anything - they can

 The same applies to the